ktor-doc-jp/ktor-doc-jp/quickstart/guides/ssl.md

 ### Configuring Ktor to use the generated JKS

-Now you have to update your `application.conf` HOCON file, to configure the SSL port, the keyStore, alias and passwords.
+Now you have to update your `application.conf` HOCON file, to configure the SSL port, the keyStore, alias, and passwords.
-You have to set the right values for your specific case:
+You have to set the correct values for your specific case:

 ```groovy
 ktor {